aws-samples/aws-modernization-with-dynatrace/content/70_lab_5/30_custom_alerting.md

 ### 💥 **TECHNICAL NOTE**

-* See the [Dynatrace Docs](https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/metric-events-for-alerting/) for more details on the setup.
+* See the <a href="https://www.dynatrace.com/support/help/how-to-use-dynatrace/problem-detection-and-analysis/problem-detection/metric-events-for-alerting/" target="_blank">Dynatrace Docs</a> for more details on the setup.

-* Alert configuration is available through the [Anomaly detection—metric events API](https://www.dynatrace.com/support/help/dynatrace-api/configuration-api/anomaly-detection-api/anomaly-detection-api-metric-events/).
+* Alert configuration is available through the <a href="https://www.dynatrace.com/support/help/dynatrace-api/configuration-api/anomaly-detection-api/anomaly-detection-api-metric-events/" target="_blank">Anomaly detection—metric events API</a>.
 Using the API, you can list, update, create, and delete configurations.